 An intransitive verb has two characteristics.
 First, it is an action verb, expressing a doable activity like arrive, go, lie, sneeze, sit, die, etc. Second, unlike a transitive verb, it will not have a direct object receiving the action.

-Here are some examples of intransitive verbs:
+Here are examples of intransitive verbs:

 Huffing and puffing, we arrived at the classroom door with only seven seconds to spare.

 James went to the campus cafe for a steaming bowl of squid eyeball stew.

 To escape the midday sun, the cats lie in the shade under our cars.